 As information on individual cases is collected for the purpose of ensuring the proper use of public funds, it continues to be necessary for the Research Councils to collect and retain this information.
-The Research Councils take their obligations under the Data Protection Act very seriously, and adhere to all legal requirements accordingly under data protection legislation.
-As part of our work to prepare for the General Data Protection Regulation (GDPR), we will be revisiting relevant guidance, terms and conditions, and policies to ensure that Research Organisations and researchers are provided with information on the data collected by the Research Councils and how it might be used.
+The Research Councils take their obligations under the Data Protection Act and the General Data Protection Regulation (GDPR) very seriously, and adhere to all legal requirements accordingly under data protection legislation.